Friday, October 3, 2008

 List lstUsers= getAllUsers();

-as long as you did a proper override of the ToString() virtual method you should get a proper list of comma seperated User names for example
+and with a proper override of the ToString() virtual method you should get a proper list of comma separated user names for example

 public class CustomUserObject